Chart Color Schemes

 Asquith - Mount Colah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Asquith-Mount Colah's dwelling structure, as per the latest Census, consisted of 74.4% houses and 25.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.4% houses and 38.6% other dwellings.
-Home ownership in Asquith-Mount Colah stood at 31.7%, similar to Sydney metro, with mortgaged dwellings at 47.4% and rented ones at 20.9%.
-The median monthly mortgage repayment in the area was $2,550, above Sydney metro's average of $2,500.
-The median weekly rent figure was $500, compared to Sydney metro's $480.
-Nationally, Asquith-Mount Colah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Asquith - Mount Colah's dwelling structure, as per the latest Census, was 74.4% houses and 25.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.4% houses and 38.6% other dwellings.
+Home ownership in Asquith - Mount Colah was 31.7%, with mortgaged dwellings at 47.4% and rented ones at 20.9%.
+The median monthly mortgage repayment was $2,550, higher than Sydney metro's average of $2,500.
+Weekly rent in the area was $500, compared to Sydney metro's $480.
+Nationally, Asquith - Mount Colah's mortgage repayments were significantly higher at $2,550 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing